 Here’s the scary truth: It doesn’t matter how useful the core of your app is if the user never gets to see it.
 And that’s why app user flow is so important.

 A user flow is the sequence of actions that users perform to access different parts of your app.
-The flow I described above is user onboarding: it’s the process of downloading an app and setting it up for the first time.
-Depending on the type of app, other flows might include purchase/checkout, playing a session in a game, or searching for products in a store.
+The user flow I described above is user onboarding: it’s the process of downloading an app and setting it up for the first time.
+Depending on the type of app, other user flows might include purchase/checkout, playing a session in a game, or searching for products in a store.

 If users encounter friction in one of your flows, there’s a chance that they’ll leave your app for good.
 That’s why it’s critical to optimize each and every one of your mobile user flows.